Biden OKs release of 30 million barrels of oil from Strategic Petroleum Reserve - NewsBreak

 “Unless there’s an actual physical disruption, the SPR should be used for its intended purpose,” he said.
 “It’s the strategic petroleum reserve, not the price reduction reserve.”

-The post Biden OKs release of 30 million barrels of oil from Strategic Petroleum Reserve appeared first on New Jersey Monitor .
+The post Biden OKs release of 30 million barrels of oil from Strategic Petroleum Reserve appeared first on Iowa Capital Dispatch .

 Comments / 0